test-zeus-ai/testzeus-hercules/README.md

 - The key is the name of the spec that is passed in `AGENTS_LLM_CONFIG_FILE_REF_KEY`, whereas the Hercules information is passed in sub-dicts `planner_agent` and `browser_nav_agent`.

 - **Note**: This option should be ignored until you are sure what you are doing.
-Discuss with us while playing around with these options in our Discord communication.
+Discuss with us while playing around with these options in our Slack communication.
+Join us at our [Slack](https://join.slack.com/t/testzeuscommunityhq/shared_invite/zt-2v2br8wog-FAmo_76xRHx~k~1oNaGQ0Q)

 ---